 Applications must be submitted before December 31, along with the following:

 - Resume or statement from the applicant describing his or her interests or capabilities

-- Official transcript indicating a minimum 3.0 GPA—on a 4.0 scale—in electrical engineering or computer science.
-Students should have completed their sophomore year prior to employment.
+- Unofficial transcript indicating a minimum 3.0 GPA—on a 4.0 scale—in STEM fields

 For more information, contact: